*This post may contain affiliate links. Read more »

 Picture this: a dollop of rich, nutty tahini, swirled with tangy lemon juice, and garlic that packs just the right subtle amount of punch.
 It’s a velvety, smooth sauce that coats everything in its path.
 It's like a flavor explosion in your mouth, and once you try it, you'll be hooked for life.

 Lebanese Tarator isn't just delicious, it's also versatile.
-You can use it as a dip for veggies, a topping for taboule, a sauce for my baharat roasted oyster mushroom shawarma, or drizzled on this crazy-good seitan kofta.
+You can use it as a dip for veggies, a topping for taboule, or a sauce for my crazy-good seitan kofta.
 Serve it in a ramekin to dip perfect, hot, freshly grilled homemade pita into, or just eat it straight from the spoon (no judgment here).
 You can enjoy this tahini sauce on spicy dishes such as my quick and easy Korean cucumber salad as a way to balance and cool off the overall flavor.
 Plus, it's super easy to make at home, so you can whip up a batch whenever the craving strikes.
 Literally.
 This is a five minutes-or-less recipe!

 Jump to:

-- Quick and Easy: This recipe takes less than five minutes to prepare, making it the perfect option for busy mornings or as a snack to whip up between meals.
+⏱ Crazy-fast: This recipe takes less than five minutes to prepare—perfect for busy mornings or a quick snack between meals.

-- Just five simple ingredients: this recipe only requires five simple ingredients.
-Heck, one of them is water.
-Does that even count!?!
+5️⃣ Just five simple ingredients: one of which is water!
+Does that even count?!

-- No Cooking Required: No need to turn on the stove or heat up your whole dang house.
-Simply mix the ingredients together, and you're good to go!
+🌀 No Stove, No Stress: No need to heat up the kitchen.
+Just mix the ingredients, and you're good to go!

 Tarator is a popular condiment and dip in Lebanese, Syrian, Turkish, and Bulgarian cuisine.
 The exact origin of tarator is unclear, but it is believed to have originated in the Middle East, where tahini (a key ingredient in tarator) has been used in cooking for centuries.